Skip to content

 Entry Fees

 The current fee to enter Badlands National park is $30 per vehicle, which grants entry for 7 days.
-This park is included in the America the Beautiful Pass, aka the National Parks and Federal Recreational Lands Pass, which costs $80/year and provides admission to all national parks and many other sites in the National Park Service.
-Visit their website to see all your entry / pass options and to purchase your pass online.
+This park is included in the America the Beautiful Pass (also known as the National Parks and Federal Recreational Lands Pass), which costs $80/year and provides admission to all national parks and many other sites in the National Park Service.
+Visit the national park’s website to see all entry / pass options and to purchase your pass online.

 Prioritizing Your Time